 There are five situations that call for bone grafts:

-- When teeth have been lost.
+2. When teeth have been lost.
 When you lose teeth, the bone that used to surround them becomes resorbed into the body.
-If you lose enough bone, your face will sag.
+If you lose enough bone, your facial structure can collapse.
 Bone grafts can provide the support necessary to prevent this.
+Bone grafts for lost teeth can help an oral surgeon to perform a tooth replacement, which will also help preserve the structure of your jaw.

-- When a tooth has been taken out.
+3. When a tooth has been taken out.
 After a tooth is extracted, we put bone-grafting material into the socket.
-This not only helps maintain your facial structure, but also keeps the bone healthy so an implant can be added later.
+This not only helps maintain your facial structure and stops your mouth from shifting, but also keeps the bone healthy so an implant can be added later.

-- When you need an implant.
+4. When you need an implant.
 Dental Implants require good bone volume and density, because they involve a post being embedded in the jawbone.
+If your jaw structure is okay but not healthy enough to properly anchor a dental implant, your oral surgeon will probably recommend a bone graft.

-- When jaw surgery is required.
-Sometimes, when jaw realignment is needed to relieve TMJ, sleep apnea, chewing problems, or a protruding jaw or receding chin, extra bone must be added to the jaw.
+5. When jaw surgery is required.
+Sometimes, when jaw realignment is needed to relieve TMJ, sleep apnea, chewing problems, or a protruding jaw or receding chin, extra bone must be added to the jaw via mouth surgery.

 Where the Bone Comes From